 - The Capstone needs to be carried out in collaboration with extra-academic (societal) actors, such as (inter)governmental agencies, civil society, grassroots organisations, social movements, businesses, etc.

 - There should be one main actor—the so-called client—with a special interest in the challenge, who has (some) time and commitment to work with the student team and academic supervisor(s).
-The client who submits a challenge is expected to at least meet student teams once a month and provide one round of feedback on the proposal, the Capstone output and the students' presentation thereof.
+The client who submits a challenge is expected to at least meet student teams once a month and provide one round of feedback on the proposal, the Capstone report and the students' presentation thereof.

 - The challenge needs to be authentic, complex, and addressed from multiple disciplines.